.png)

 The Café That Keeps a Secret Upstairs

 La Croix-Rousse has always operated on two tempos.
 The hillside quartier that once housed Lyon's silk-weaving canuts still runs at a pace distinct from the Presqu'île below: morning markets, neighbourhood cafés, a residual working-class directness that resists the gloss of tourist-facing dining.
 Le Limonadier, at 9 rue Justin-Godart, fits that tempo from the street.
-The ground floor is what a century-old café should look like — a place for an aperitif, a carafe, a few shared plates, unhurried conversation.
-Nothing about it signals that something more considered is happening one floor up.
+The ground floor is what a century-old café should look like, a place for an aperitif, a carafe, a few shared plates, unhurried conversation.
+Upstairs, the restaurant serves an organic French bistronomie menu.

 That gap between exterior and interior is part of why regulars return.
 The upstairs dining room functions as a separate proposition: a short, plant-forward menu built around flame cooking and fermentation, sourced from named organic producers, and accompanied by a wine list that draws from independent and biodynamic winemakers.
 In a city where serious eating tends to announce itself at the door, Le Limonadier asks for a little patience before it reveals what it is.